Trump says Joe Biden would ‘go down fast and hard, crying all the way’ if they fought

 Never miss a local story.

+“They asked me would I like to debate this gentleman, and I said no. I said, ‘If we were in high school, I’d take him behind the gym and beat the hell out of him,” Biden said in a speech to the university’s College Democrats group.

-Biden was referring to the “Access Hollywood” video, which surfaced during the campaign, which showed Trump appearing to brag about kissing and groping woman without their consent.
+Biden was referring to the “Access Hollywood” video, which surfaced during the campaign, that showed Trump appearing to brag about kissing and groping woman without their consent.

 During a 2016 campaign stop for Hillary Clinton, Biden said he would “take Trump behind the gym” and called Trump’s “Access Hollywood” comments “the textbook definition of sexual assault.”